Teoscar Hernández Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.24 team ERA ranks 17th across all league pitching staffs.
+- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.24).

-- Angels pitchers combine to rank 14th in baseball in home runs given up (67 total, one per game).
+- The Angels rank 15th in baseball in home runs given up (69 total, 1.1 per game).

-- Ohtani gets the start for the Angels, his eighth of the season.
-He is 5-2 with a 3.30 ERA and 96 strikeouts in 71 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 12th of the season.
+He is 3-5 with a 4.14 ERA and 40 strikeouts in 58 2/3 innings pitched.

-- The righty last appeared in relief on Saturday, when he threw six innings against the Houston Astros, allowing five earned runs while giving up nine hits.
+- His most recent time out came on Saturday against the Houston Astros, when the lefty went 3 1/3 innings, surrendering six earned runs while allowing eight hits.

+- The 26-year-old has put up an ERA of 4.14, with 6.1 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.